Framasoft

-Framasoft is a popular education social network created in November 2001 by Alexis Kauffmann, Paul Lunetta, and Georges Silva.
-Since 2014, it is supported by a nonprofit organization of the same name based in Lyon, France.
-Mainly focused on free software valorisation, it is divided into three main branches of activities based upon a collaborative model: promotion, dissemination and development of free software, and enrichment of the free culture movement and online services.
+Framasoft is an education-oriented social network created in November 2001 by Alexis Kauffmann, Paul Lunetta, and Georges Silva.
+Since 2014, it has been supported by a nonprofit organization of the same name based in Lyon, France.
+Mainly focused on free software valorisation, it is divided into three main branches of activity based upon a collaborative model: promotion, dissemination, and development of free software, enrichment of the free culture movement, and online services.

-As a space for orientation, informations, news, exchange, and projects, Framasoft is one of the main French language portals to the free and open-source culture.
+Framasoft is one of the main French language portals to the free and open-source culture providing a space for orientation, information, news, exchange, and projects.
 Its community regularly brings resources and assistance to people who would like to get started with free software.
-They also accompany people wishing to replace their proprietary software with open-source solutions at any step of the migration from proprietary to free software, such as Microsoft Windows to Linux.
+They also partner with people wishing to replace their proprietary software with open-source solutions at any step of the migration from proprietary to free software, such as Microsoft Windows to Linux.

-The entire Framasoft production is provided under Free license in order to promote participation and guarantee that everyone can benefit from it, without any appropriation whatsoever.
-Framasoft Free mentions is a corporate and non-profit third party.
+The entire Framasoft production is provided under free license in order to promote participation and enable anyone to benefit from it.
+Framasoft explicitly states that it operates as a non-profit organization, distinct from corporate entities.

 Framasoft network

-List of Framasoft's products and services:

 Framasoft network has around thirty projects with as many websites, usually named with a prefix "frama" and an independent ".org" as domain name.
-Those projects belong to three main categories: free and opensource software, free culture and free and open-source online services.
+Those projects belong to three main categories: free and open-source software, free culture and open-source online services.